ozkansari/ozkansari/README.md

 ### ABOUT ME
 ---

-:sparkles: Hello, this is **Ozkan Sari**.
+:sparkles: Hello, this is **Ozkan**.
 I'm a **software engineer**, having Computer Engineering BSc and MSc degrees.

 :technologist: I love software development.
 I'm into software quality, agile project management, java-based ☕ technologies and web development.

-:necktie: In addition to working professionally, I teach *Software Development Environment and Tools* as a part-time instructor in a University.
+:necktie: Working for [Univrses](https://univrses.com/).
+Also teaching *Software Development Environment and Tools* as a part-time instructor in a University.

 ### TECH KNOWLEDGE OVERVIEW
 ---